nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **User case ID: UC02**

-**Use Case: Access file using description**
+**Use Case: Access file using tag**

 **MSS**

-1. User requests to open a file using a description.
+1. User requests to open a file using a tag.
-2. HelloFile recognises the description to be valid.
+2. HelloFile recognises the tag to be valid.
 3. HelloFile opens the specified file using the default application.

     Use case ends.

 **Extension**

 * 2a.
-HelloFile detects that the description is invalid.
+HelloFile detects that the tag is invalid.

 	* 2a1.
-HelloFile prompts the user that the description is wrong.
+HelloFile prompts the user that the tag is wrong.

         Use case resumes from step 1.